 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Pure Storage reported total carbon emissions of approximately 448,445,000 kg CO2e, with emissions distributed across various scopes: 842,000 kg CO2e (Scope 1), 11,323,000 kg CO2e (Scope 2, market-based), and a significant 425,280,000 kg CO2e (Scope 3).
-The Scope 3 emissions were primarily driven by the use of sold products, accounting for about 257,419,000 kg CO2e.
-In comparison, the 2023 emissions were approximately 386,855,000 kg CO2e, with Scope 1 emissions at 409,000 kg CO2e and Scope 2 emissions at 7,485,000 kg CO2e (market-based).
-This indicates an increase in total emissions from 2023 to 2024.
+In 2024, Pure Storage reported total carbon emissions of approximately 448,445,000 kg CO2e.
+This includes Scope 1 emissions of about 842,000 kg CO2e, Scope 2 emissions of approximately 11,323,000 kg CO2e (market-based), and significant Scope 3 emissions totalling around 426,280,000 kg CO2e.
+Notably, the largest contributor to Scope 3 emissions was the use of sold products, accounting for about 257,419,000 kg CO2e.
+For 2023, the company recorded total emissions of approximately 386,855,000 kg CO2e, with Scope 1 emissions at about 409,000 kg CO2e and Scope 2 emissions of around 7,485,000 kg CO2e (market-based).
+The Scope 3 emissions for that year were approximately 378,956,000 kg CO2e, again primarily driven by the use of sold products.
 Pure Storage has set ambitious climate commitments, aiming for net zero market-based Scope 1 and 2 emissions by 2040.
-Additionally, the company has committed to a 42% reduction in absolute Scope 1 and 2 GHG emissions by FY2030, using FY2023 as the baseline.
+Additionally, the company has committed to a 42% reduction in absolute Scope 1 and 2 GHG emissions by FY2030, using FY2023 as the base year.
 They also aim to reduce Scope 3 emissions from the use of sold products by 51.6% per petabyte within the same timeframe.
-Furthermore, Pure Storage plans for 45% of its suppliers, by spend, to have science-based targets by FY2029.
-These commitments reflect Pure Storage's proactive approach to addressing climate change and reducing its carbon footprint in the technology hardware sector.
+Furthermore, Pure Storage plans for 45% of its suppliers, by spend on purchased goods and services, to have science-based targets by FY2029.
+These initiatives reflect Pure Storage's commitment to sustainability and align with industry standards for climate action.

 Access structured emissions data, company-specific emission factors, and source documents